theo-obadiah-teguh/theo-obadiah-teguh/README.md

 - :man_scientist: I'm a **MSc in Statistics** student at the **University of Hong Kong**
 - :mortar_board: Just graduated from a Bachelor's in Economics, Finance, and Computer Science also @HKU
 - 🌱 My main interests are Econometrics, Machine Learning, and Software Systems
-- 😄 I also love basketball :basketball: and LEGO
+- 😄 I also love basketball :basketball: and LEGOs 𓏠
 - 📫 Feel free to reach out to me via theo.obadiah@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/theo-obadiah-teguh)